4 - 5

 Dogs are welcome to accompany their owners as long as they remain leashed.
-For runners starting in Aspen, the trail begins near Maroon Lake and travels at a moderate but steady incline on to Crater Lake.
+For hikers starting in Aspen, the trail begins near Maroon Lake and travels at a moderate but steady incline on to Crater Lake.

 Beautiful views abound on this trail.